nrd10/ProgramofStudyWebApp/README.md

 4. `WORKDIR /code`: Specifies a new default directory within the Docker image's file system.
 5. `ADD requirements.txt /code/`: Adds requirements.txt file to /code directory
 6. `RUN pip3 install -r requirements.txt`: installs requirement files that are needed to run the Django project.
 7. `ADD . /code/`: Copys all project files in current directory into /code directory.
+These project files are necessary for each container that is built using this Dockerfile as explained later.
 8. `RUN groupadd posgroup`: Creates a new Group Account on the host Linux OS
 9. `RUN useradd -m -G posgroup posuser`: Creates a new user "posuser" to the newly created Group Account.
 10. `RUN mkdir /var/run/celery`: Creates a new directory
 11. `RUN chown -R posuser:posgroup /var/run/celery/`: Makes the newly created directory owned by the newly created Group Account.
 12. `USER posuser`: Sets the current user running this container as "posuser".
 This makes sure that the container is not running with root privileges.
+We gave permissions to the Group this User is a part of to the folder "/var/run/celery" as the user running the container based off this image needs access to this directory to correctly run Celery tasks.
+The containers used for Celery are explained in greater detail later in this section.

 This above image is used in multiple containers as shown in the `docker-compose.yml` file below:
 ```version: '3'